mvanderblom/inventory-demo/inventory-demo-backend/README.md

 **Data:** Contains all logic related to database access.

+Each layer has its own model classes.
+Manual mapping of object data is done in the service layer, because that's where some values are computed.
+The weblayer communicates to the outside world using dto's.
+This allows you to modify the internal models in the service- and data layers without accidentally breaking your contract.
+Mapping to the dto's in the weblayer is done using mapstruct.
+This prevents you from having to type all the trivial mappings by hand.

 ## Future improvements

 - The API is now using basic auth with an in memory user store.
 This should be replaced by something that can be used in